dsrosen6/dotfiles/README.md

 `bash -c "$(curl -fsSL https://raw.githubusercontent.com/dsrosen6/dotfiles/main/resource/setup.sh)"`

 If you'd like to use my iTerm settings, go to iTerm's Settings > General > Preferences, check "Load preferences from a custom folder or URL", then pick the .iterm2 folder in this repo.
+Note there is at least one reference to my home folder in that file, so make sure to make any machine-specific changes before using.

 ## What's it look like?
 Like this!